dpatlut/GA-Clone/w02/d02/Instructor/callbacks_lesson_guide.md

 #Callbacks: Passing Procedures as Arguments

 ##Function Review
 - Functions are procedures/subprograms/subroutines/methods.
-They allow programmers to to define well-defined modules of code.
+They allow programmers to to create well-defined code *modules*.
+- Functions help programmers split a large problem into small chunks.
-- Functions allow a programmer to use a well-defined routine multiple times
+- Functions allow a programmer to use a well-defined routine multiple times.
-- Functions use arguments as **"input"**
+- Functions use arguments to accept necessary **"input"**.
-- If required, functions use a ```return``` statement as **"output"** (not the *see it on the screen* type of output).
+- If required, functions use a ```return``` statement to communicate **"output"** (not the *see it on the screen* type of output).
 Data that should be returned to the location that invoked the method should be sent via a ```return``` statment

 ##Review Problem